renecannao/proxysql-old/README.rst

 * **mysql_query_cache_default_timeout**

-  Every cached resultset has a time to live . *mysql_query_cache_default_timeout* defines the default time to live .
+  Every cached resultset has a time to live . *mysql_query_cache_default_timeout* defines the default time to live in case a TTL is not specified for a specific query pattern.
 Defaults is 1 seconds, causing the entries to expire very quickly.
-It is recommended to increase the *mysql_query_cache_default_timeout* for better performance.
-Note: in future release will be possible to define what to cache and for how long on a per query basis.
+It is recommended to increase the *mysql_query_cache_default_timeout* for better performance. *mysql_query_cache_default_timeout*=0 disables caching for any query not explicity

 * **mysql_server_version**